-The extent of these effects on halo statistics depends strongly on whether the background scalar field is in the large or small field regime.
-In the large field regime, forces are modified everywhere below the background Compton scale.
-This regime is relatively well described by the usual scaling relations for halo statistics.
+In the large-field limit, forces are modified everywhere below the background Compton scale ($\lambda_C \gtrsim 10~{\rm Mpc}/h$ today [12]).
+The modifications in this regime are relatively well described by scaling relations for halo statistics.
 By modifying spherical collapse parameters to include the enhanced forces, we have shown that the mass function and linear halo bias can be described well by the Sheth-Tormen prescription.
 The halo-mass correlation and average density profiles are little changed from Λ CDM due to a cancellation of effects from the enhanced forces and decreased bias.

-Given that the large field regime encompasses the range that current cosmological observations can test, these scaling relations should already enable strong tests of the model.
-In the small field regime, potential wells of dark matter halos are deep enough that the local Compton wavelength decreases substantially from the background value.
+In the small-field limit, potential wells of dark matter halos are comparable to or larger than the background f_R field, so that the local Compton wavelength decreases substantially from the background value.
 Modifications to gravitational forces then decrease in the interior of halos by the so-called chameleon mechanism.
-This decrease has the effect of bringing deviations in all of the halo statistics down at the high mass end.
-At intermediate masses, the excess in the halo abundance can actually increase further due to a pile up of halos which also suppresses the change in the bias.
+This decrease has the effect of bringing deviations in all of the halo statistics down at the high-mass end.
+At intermediate masses, the excess in the halo abundance can actually increase further due to a pileup of halos which also suppresses the change in the bias.

 Scaling relations are not as easily modified to include the chameleon effect but do still have limited applicability.
-Due to a fortuitous cancellation of problems associated with a small background Compton wavelength and the chameleon mechanism, the modified Sheth-Tormen mass function can still be used to provide upper limits on the field values that err only on the conservative side.
-Likewise the bias description is reasonably accurate for intermediate to high mass halos.
+Because of a fortuitous cancellation of problems associated with a small background Compton wavelength and the chameleon mechanism, the modified Sheth-Tormen mass function can still be used to provide upper limits on the field values that err only on the conservative side.
+Likewise, the bias description is reasonably accurate for intermediate- to high-mass halos.
 We caution that this fortuitous cancellation does not apply to all quantities that can be built out of halo statistics.
-For example the halo model for the power spectrum overpredicts the enhancement in the weakly non-linear regime.
-More work in calibrating these deviations will be required when cosmological observations reach the percent level precision required to test the small field regime of f(R) modified gravity.
+For example, the halo model for the power spectrum overpredicts the enhancement in the weakly nonlinear regime.